-3.5 Family Care/Medical and Pregnancy Leave
+3.4 Family Care/Medical and Pregnancy Leave

-- 3.5.1 Under the California Family Rights Act of 1991 and federal Family and Medical Leave Act of 1993, District employees may be entitled to an unpaid family care and medical leave of up to 12 work weeks in any 12-month period.
+3.4.1 Under the California Family Rights Act of 1991 and federal Family and Medical Leave Act of 1993, District employees may be entitled to an unpaid family care and medical leave of up to 12 work weeks in any 12-month period.
 To be eligible for leave, an employee must have (1) worked for the District at least 1,250 hours during the 12 months immediately preceding commencement of the leave, (2) worked for the District for at least 12 months, which need not be consecutive, and (3) be employed at a worksite where the District employs at least 50 employees within 75 miles of the worksite.
 Family care and medical leave may be taken for the birth of a child of an employee, placement of a child with an employee in connection with an adoption or foster care, or serious illness of a child of an employee; care for a parent or spouse who has a serious health condition; or, the employee's own serious health condition that makes the employee unable to work.
-If the District grants a request for family care and medical leave, the employee is guaranteed reinstatement to a position with the same or similar duties and pay and at the same or similar geographic location upon the termination of the leave, with no loss of seniority or longevity. - 3.5.2 Even if ineligible for family care and medical leave, a female employee who is disabled by pregnancy, childbirth or related medical conditions may have a right to a pregnancy disability leave under the state Fair Employment and Housing Act.
+If the District grants a request for family care and medical leave, the employee is guaranteed reinstatement to a position with the same or similar duties and pay and at the same or similar geographic location upon the termination of the leave, with no loss of seniority or longevity.

+3.4.2 Even if ineligible for family care and medical leave, a female employee who is disabled by pregnancy, childbirth or related medical conditions may have a right to a pregnancy disability leave under the state Fair Employment and Housing Act.
 Female employees may take up to four months of pregnancy leave, depending upon the period(s) of the employee's actual disability.
 When medically necessary, pregnancy disability leave may be taken in intermittent periods, so long as the total leave taken does not exceed four months.
 Pregnancy disability leave runs concurrently with any family care and medical leave under federal law taken for disability arising from pregnancy, childbirth, or related medical conditions, but pregnancy disability leave and family leave under state law do not run concurrently.
-If the female employee also is eligible for state family leave, the employee may be entitled to take both a pregnancy disability leave and a state family leave for reason of the birth of a child. - 3.5.3 When the need for leave is foreseeable, the employee must provide at least 30-days advance notice of the need for leave under this section, and, for a planned medical treatment or supervision, you must make a reasonable effort to schedule the leave to avoid disrupting District operations.
+If the female employee also is eligible for state family leave for reason of the birth of a child.

+3.4.3 When the need for leave is foreseeable, the employee must provide at least 30days advance notice of the need for leave under this section, and, for a planned medical treatment or supervision, you must make a reasonable effort to schedule the leave to avoid disrupting District operations.